LGBTQ communities are elevating black voices during Pride Month in solidarity - Local News 8

 “This isn’t the first time black LGBTQ leaders and community members have asked CSW to be more intentional about keeping Pride safe by eliminating its heavy police and sheriff presence,” Preston told CNN.

+“It’s really critical for anyone saying they are organizing on behalf of black lives, and specifically saying Black Lives Matter,” Watkins-Vieux told CNN.

+“The community is demanding that if you are to show up in solidarity for us, it looks like including these demands,” she added.

-LA Pride didn’t immediately respond to a CNN request for comment.
-A statement posted on its website acknowledges “missteps in our rush to create the June 14th solidarity march,” and apologizes for the initial lack of collaboration with black activists.
+A statement posted on LA Pride’s website on Sunday acknowledges “missteps in our rush to create the June 14th solidarity march,” and apologizes for the initial lack of collaboration with black activists.

 “In that haste, we overlooked the direct police involvement that permitting involves.
 We understand that clearly goes against the demands for systemic police reform,” the statement reads.